microsoft/nav-docker/HOWTO.md

 TODO

 # Appendix 1 – Scripts
-When building, running or restarting the NAV Docker image, the c:\run\navstart.ps1 script is being run.
+When building, running or restarting the NAV Docker image, the `c:\run\navstart.ps1` script is being run.
 This script will launch a number of other scripts (listed below in the order in which they are called from navstart.ps1).
-Each of these scripts exists in the c:\run folder.
-If a folder called c:\run\my exists and a script with the same name is found in that folder, then that script will be executed instead of the script in c:\run (called overriding scripts).
+Each of these scripts exists in the `c:\run` folder.
+If a folder called `c:\run\my` exists and a script with the same name is found in that folder, then that script will be executed instead of the script in `c:\run` (called overriding scripts).
-Overriding scripts is done by creating the script, placing it in a folder (like c:\myfolder) on the host, and sharing this folder to the Docker container in c:\run\my.
-You can try to create a script called AdditionalOutput.ps1 in c:\myfolder with this line:
+Overriding scripts is done by creating the script, placing it in a folder (like `c:\myfolder`) on the host, and sharing this folder to the Docker container in `c:\run\my`.
+You can try to create a script called AdditionalOutput.ps1 in `c:\myfolder` with this line:
 Write-Host "This is a message from AdditionalOutput"

-and run NAV on Docker with -v c:\myfolder:c:\run\my.
+and run NAV on Docker with `-v c:\myfolder:c:\run\my`.
 You should see something like this in the output:
 ...
 Container IP Address: 172.25.25.115
 Container Hostname  : ec54b7a5756a